SDMourtas/MI-BASWASDN/README.md

 Considering this problem's approach through neuronet, using the weight direct determination (WDD) method and given a maximum number of hidden-layer neurons, the BASWASD algorithm finds the optimal number of hidden-layer neurons along with the optimal power of the activation function at each hidden-layer neuron that reduces the model's error during the validation procedure.

 The main articles used are the followings:
 *	T.E.
-Simos, V.N.Katsikis, S.D.Mourtas, "Multi-Input Bio-inspired Weights and Structure Determination Neuronet with Applications in European Central Bank Publications," (submitted)
+Simos, V.N.Katsikis, S.D.Mourtas, "Multi-Input Bio-inspired Weights and Structure Determination Neuronet with Applications in European Central Bank Publications", Mathematics and Computers in Simulation, vol. 193, 451-465 (2021)
 *	Y. Zhang, D. Chen, and C. Ye, Deep Neural Networks: WASD Neuronet Models, Algorithms, and Applications.
 CRC Press, 2019.

 Also, the kit includes the following four datasets: